 - Reverse sew button

-Computerized vs Mechanical Sewing Machines
+Computerized vs. Mechanical Sewing Machines

 What are the differences between a computerized and mechanical sewing machine?
 Both types of sewing machines will contain the same basic moving parts and structure.
 The main difference is how the various functions of the machine are controlled.
 In a mechanical machine, the user manually controls all the functions of the various parts by turning knobs or levers.
 These engage gears that allow the machine to perform the desired function.
 In a computerized machine, these functions are controlled by microprocessors in the machine.
 The user inputs the desired functions with the use of buttons or knobs.
 The computer stores these commands in memory and controls the movement of the various parts to achieve the desired result.

 One of the major differences between a mechanical and computerized sewing machine is the accessories.
 Mechanical machines use manual processes to achieve various tasks.
 They, therefore, require an army of parts to change the settings, such as the type of stitches or the type of fabric.
-You’d be lucky if you can make 20 different types of stitches with this type of machine.
+You’d be lucky if you can make 20 different types of stitches with this kind of machine.
 You can select various stitch types with the touch of a button on computerized sewing machines.
-You won’t need to switch parts to achieve these setting like you’ll do on a mechanical machine.
+You won’t need to switch parts to achieve these settings as you’ll do on a mechanical machine.
 Some have USB ports or internet connectivity which allows you to download thousands of additional stitches or make your own.

 Setting Up of Computerized and Mechanical Sewing Machines